Selecting a rest home or hospital is a very individual choice best decided by you and your family / whanau.

 Specialist hospitals have a minimum of two staff on duty at all times, one registered nurse and one caregiver.
 For larger facilities with several units on one site, registered nursing cover can be shared between units for the hours 10pm to 7am.

 Some villages offer care in serviced apartments / care suites.
-You purchase an Occupation Right Agreement (sometimes called a Licence to Occupy) apartment which is certified by MOH and contracted to the local DHB.
-You then pay for care either privately or via the residential care subsidy.
+The apartment is purchased in the same way as any retirement village property and ownership is by Occupation Right Agreement (ORA).
+The apartment is certified by Ministry of Health and contracted to the local District Health Board to provide residential care (usually rest home or hospital care) in the apartment.
+You pay for care privately or via the Residential Care Subsidy.